 However, it's not just during bouts of exercise that the heart rate monitor is in action.
 It can also utilise infrared light to measure your heart rate in the background and give you a heads-up if your heart is spiking to dangerous levels.

-Demystifying Apple Watch heart rate data
+Understanding Apple Watch HR data

-Real time heart rate
+Real-time heart rate

 When wearing the Apple Watch, you're given continuous heart rate readings during exercise and can also view your average heart rate for the entire workout once you've finished.